MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

         out object? result,                 // return the object here if successful, otherwise return null CultureInfo? culture = null,        // The culture which should be used to parse.
 This parameter is optional string? stringFormat = null,        // The string format to apply.
-This parameter is optional Type? elementType = null)           // the Type to which the input should be converted to.
+This parameter is optional Type? elementType = null)           // The Type to which the input should be converted to.
 This parameter is optional {
         // if we got an empty string, we return false and set the result to null if (string.IsNullOrWhiteSpace(input))